COVER Protocol (COVER) Reaches Market Cap of $14.89 Million

 According to CryptoCompare, “Cover Protocol provides peer to peer coverage with fungible tokens.
 It lets the market set coverage prices as opposed to a bonding curve.
 Cover Protocol allows DeFi users to be protected against smart contract risk.
 It stabilizes the turbulent DeFi space by instilling confidence and trust between protocols and their users.
 By bridging the gap between decentralized finance and traditional finance, Cover Protocol aims to open the doors of DeFi to all investors.
 The COVER Token and Migrations (SAFE2 to COVER) The exact token distribution can be found here.
 In our original plans, we had a tentative amount of 55,000 $COVER to be migrated.
 However, the amount of $COVER eligible in the snapshot for claiming (for those who missed the $SAFE =>$SAFE2 migration) was lower than expected by 150 tokens.
 For now, this difference of 150 $COVER will be minted to the treasury and we will hold a vote for $COVER holders to decide on what we do with these tokens.On release, $SAFE2 holders can migrate to $COVER while those who missed the $SAFE -> $SAFE2 migration will be eligible to claim a partial amount of their snapshotted balance.
 There will be a MIGRATE button on the left bottom of the side nav.
 This page refers to the updated version of COVER.
 Historical data prior to the update can be consulted here. “

-It is usually not presently possible to buy alternative cryptocurrencies such as COVER Protocol directly using U.S. dollars.
-Investors seeking to trade COVER Protocol should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy COVER Protocol using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as COVER Protocol directly using US dollars.
+Investors seeking to acquire COVER Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy COVER Protocol using one of the aforementioned exchanges.

 Receive News & Updates for COVER Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for COVER Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.